All Episodes

 I'm in relatively good health.

-Uh I don't think I'd be at that big a risk.
+I don't think I'd be at that big a risk.

-Um I you know the one place I'd like to see no politics, two places.
+You know, the one place I'd like to see no politics, two places.

-We we have to have some sacred spaces where uh you know as we've choked about it's not so funny anymore, but when you mix politics and medicine you get politics and I think it it tends to destroy uh our culture when we let politics invade areas that have been sacred to date.
+We have to have some sacred spaces where, you know, as we've choked about, it's not so funny anymore, but when you mix politics and medicine, you get politics.

-It's not a it becomes very difficult to enforce.
+It becomes very difficult to enforce.

-I mean even I mean there's so many examples I can't I mean we ran out of time talking about them, but I think this is a good example where if folks actually just sort of sit back and energetically don't feel like they're being insulted if they're respected and and for their questions and honored for with a good answer.
+We've run out of time talking about them, but I think this is a good example where if folks actually just sort of sit back and energetically don't feel like they're being insulted, if they're respected for their questions and honored for a good answer, the vast majority of people come on board.

 Because my only chance to get them to really listen is before I operate.

-And I think it's the same thing for mask I mean look at mask usage is way up in America.
+And I think it's the same thing for masks.

 People got the message.

-Well you know people get upset about that understandably.
+Well, you know, people get upset about that, understandably.

-But over time it grows.
+But over time, it grows.

 I don't know anything about it.

-Well that was the data from Europe.
+Well, that was the data from Europe.

-They just asked the question did you get the flu vaccine?
+They just asked the question, did you get the flu vaccine?

-And people who had the flu vaccine were much less likely to have a COVID 19 infection than people who did have the infection.
+And people who had the flu vaccine were much less likely to have a COVID-19 infection than people who did have the infection.

-So now we're starting to understand mechanistically why that's so but if that if it's the truth and again these are just associations.
+So now we're starting to understand mechanistically why that's so.

-I mean I'm not telling other people what to do.
+I mean, I'm not telling other people what to do.

 She's great.